-The date of withdrawal for students who officially withdraw is the same date as determined under official withdrawals above.
+The date of withdrawal for students who officially withdraw is the same date as the official withdrawal as explained in the Official Withdrawals section.
 If the student officially rescinds his or her official notification of withdrawal and then withdraws within the same quarter, the withdrawal date is the student's original withdrawal date from the previous official notification.

-If the student ceases attendance without providing official notification due to circumstances beyond the student's control, the withdrawal date is as follows.
-If the withdrawal is due to circumstances beyond the student's control, the date of withdrawal is the date the school determines is related to the circumstance beyond the student's control.
+If the student ceases attendance without providing official notification, due to circumstances beyond the student's control, the withdrawal date is as follows: If the withdrawal is due to circumstances beyond the student's control, the date of withdrawal is the date the school determines is related to the circumstance beyond the student's control.
 Otherwise, the withdrawal date is the mid-point of the quarter or the last documented date of attendance at an academic activity, whichever is later.